You probably have this wrong

 Complex carbs: Whole grains (brown rice, oats, whole-wheat bread), legumes, sweet potatoes, quinoa.
 Carbs are necessary – your brain runs on glucose.
 But the type matters.
 Complex carbs break down slowly.
 Refined carbs break down in minutes.

-Research from the British Journal of Health Psychology found that employees who eat more fruits and vegetables report higher curiosity, creativity, and engagement – the exact mental states that drive productivity [4].
+Research from the British Journal of Health Psychology found that eating more fruits and vegetables correlates with higher curiosity, creativity, and positive engagement in daily life – the cognitive states that underpin productive work [2].
 Not because these foods are magical.
 Because they’re stable.
 The link between diet and work performance runs through blood sugar: stable glucose supports the sustained cognitive states that make work output possible.

 Avoid: refined carbs (white bread, pastries, sugary cereals), sugary drinks (even “natural” fruit juice), candy, and eating carbs by themselves.
 All create the blood sugar spike-crash cycle.